loot/libloot/README.md

 ## Downloads

+Binary artifacts are currently only provided for the C++ wrapper.

 Releases are hosted on [GitHub](https://github.com/loot/libloot/releases).

 Snapshot builds are available as artifacts from [GitHub Actions runs](https://github.com/loot/libloot/actions), though they are only kept for 90 days and can only be downloaded when logged into a GitHub account.
 To mitigate these restrictions, snapshot build artifacts include a GPG signature that can be verified using the public key hosted [here](https://loot.github.io/.well-known/openpgpkey/hu/mj86by43a9hz8y8rbddtx54n3bwuuucg), which means it's possible to re-upload the artifacts elsewhere and still prove their authenticity.